ropensci/rglobi/cran-comments.md

 Dear Reviewers:

-I build this package using [R CMD build .] and checked is with command [R CMD check --as-cran rglobi_0.2.8.tar.gz] on my Mac OS X (v 10.9.5) machine running R 3.2.0 .
+I build this package using [R CMD build .] and checked is with command [R CMD check --as-cran rglobi_0.2.9.tar.gz] on my Mac OS X (v 10.11.3) machine running R 3.2.3 .
 Also, the checks were executed on travis-ci.org (running Ubuntu) and winbuilder (running windows).

 Fixes:
-* a domain name change caused a failure in some of the query tests, despite the implementation of a http redirect.
-Now, the new neo4j subdomain is used (e.g. http://neo4j.globalbioticinteractions.org instead of http://api.globalbioticinteractions.org:7474).
-* removed build file that was accidentally included in the release package.
+* a rglobi user notices a discrepancy in name matching between get_interaction_matrix and get_interactions methods (see https://github.com/globalbioticinteractions/globalbioticinteractions.github.io/issues/63).
+The fix included in this version now makes sure that the get_interaction_matrix and get_interactions method use the same name matching method.

 The remaining note for this version is:
 * checking CRAN incoming feasibility ...
 NOTE